Basic, educational info about STDs:

-- A look at the common responses I get when I tell someone I have an STD and what I think about the response, ‘I’ve never had any STDs.’
+- A look at the common responses I get when I tell someone I have an STD and what I think about the response, ‘I’ve never had any STIs.’

-- Happy Hump Day Podcasts – Interviews an old friend, Phil, and talks about STDs and perceptions of people living with an STD from an outsider’s perspective.
+- Happy Hump Day Podcasts – Interviews an old friend, Phil, and talks about STIs and perceptions of people living with an STD from an outsider’s perspective.

-- STDs: how to live with them and the inspirational things that have helped people overcome the challenges of an STD diagnosis.
+- STIs: how to live with them and the inspirational things that have helped people overcome the challenges of an STD diagnosis.

-- The STD Project’s Jenelle Marie talks about living with an STD and the not-so-pleasant aspect of how and why STDs held her back.
+- The STD Project’s Jenelle Marie talks about living with an STD and the not-so-pleasant aspect of how and why STIs held her back.

-- A 19 year old college sophomore with a boyfriend talks about contracting multiple STDs: trichomoniasis, chlamydia, scabies, vaginitis, and herpes type 2.
+- A 19 year old college sophomore with a boyfriend talks about contracting multiple STIs: trichomoniasis, chlamydia, scabies, vaginitis, and herpes type 2.